huggingface/transformers/docs/source/en/model_doc/mamba.md

 # Mamba

-# Mamba

-# Mamba

 ## Overview

 The Mamba model was proposed in [Mamba: Linear-Time Sequence Modeling with Selective State Spaces](https://arxiv.org/abs/2312.00752) by Albert Gu and Tri Dao.

 This model is a new paradigm architecture based on `state-space-models`.
-You can read more about the intuition behind these [here](blog).
+You can read more about the intuition behind these [here](https://srush.github.io/annotated-s4/).

 The abstract from the paper is the following: